-Reports of child abuse or neglect must be made to the MassArt Public Safety Department, which will assist with the notification to the Department of Children and Families in conformance with G.L. c.
+Reports of child abuse or neglect must be made to the MassArt Department of Public Safety, which will assist with the notification to the Department of Children and Families in conformance with G.L. c.
 119, § 51A.

 Mandated reports of elder abuse.
 As with child abuse reporting, certain professionals are required to report elder abuse.
-Reports of elder abuse must be made to the MassArt Public Safety Department, which will assist with the notification to the Department of Elder Affairs in conformance with G.L. c.
+Reports of elder abuse must be made to the MassArt Department of Public Safety, which will assist with the notification to the Department of Elder Affairs in conformance with G.L. c.
 19A, § 15.

 Witnesses to certain violent crimes.
 Massachusetts state law requires a witness to a murder, manslaughter, rape, armed robbery, or hazing to report that crime to law enforcement "to the extent that such person can do so without danger or peril to himself or others."
 See G.L. c.
 268, § 40; G.L. c.
 269, § 18.
-Reports of violent crimes must be made to the MassArt Public Safety Department.
+Reports of violent crimes must be made to the MassArt Department of Public Safety.

 Physicians treating rape or sexual assault.
 Massachusetts law requires any physician who provides treatment to a rape or sexual assault victim to report the offense to law enforcement, but without including the victim's name or other identifying information.
 See G.L. c.
 112, § 12A 1/2.
-Physician reports of sexual assault must be made to the MassArt Public Safety Department.
+Physician reports of sexual assault must be made to the MassArt Department of Public Safety.

 Witnesses to carrying a firearm or other dangerous weapon on campus.
 Faculty and administrators are required to report the unlawful carrying of a firearm or other dangerous weapon on campus in conformance with G.L. c.
 269, § 10(j).
-Reports of unlawful weapons-carrying must be made to the MassArt Public Safety Department.
+Reports of unlawful weapons-carrying must be made to the MassArt Department of Public Safety.

-Contacting the MassArt Public Safety Department to Report a Crime
+Contacting the MassArt Department of Public Safety to Report a Crime

-The MassArt Public Safety Department is in the Tower Building on the 2nd floor at 621 Huntington Avenue, Boston, MA 02115.
+The MassArt Department of Public Safety is in the Tower Building on the 2nd floor at 621 Huntington Avenue, Boston, MA 02115.
 The office can be contacted (24 hours a day, year-round) by dialing 7800 or from any campus telephone, or 617.879.7800 from a mobile phone.
 The office of the Campus Police Chief/ Director of Public Safety can be reached (from 7 a.m. to 3 p.m.
 Monday through Friday) at 617.879.7810 regarding administrative and business matters.

-The MassArt Public Safety Department responds to all reports of criminal incidents or emergencies and investigates crimes and takes whatever action is necessary to resolve emergencies.
+The MassArt Department of Public Safety responds to all reports of criminal incidents or emergencies and investigates crimes and takes whatever action is necessary to resolve emergencies.
 Dispatchers are available at these respective numbers 24 hours a day to answer your calls.
-In response to a call, the MassArt Public Safety Department will take the required action, either dispatching an officer or asking the victim to report to the MassArt Public Safety Department to file an incident report.
-All reported crimes will be investigated by the university police and may become a matter of public record.
-Most MassArt Public Safety Department reports are reported to the Office of Community Standards for potential action, as appropriate.
-MassArt Public Safety Department detectives will investigate when appropriate and additional investigative information may also be forward to the Office of Community Standards.
-If a sexual assault or rape should occur, staff on scene, including the MassArt Public Safety Department will offer the victim a wide variety of services.
+In response to a call, the MassArt Department of Public Safety will take the required action, either dispatching a MassArt or Boston Police officer or asking the victim to report to the MassArt Department of Public Safety to file an incident report.
+All reported crimes that are investigated by the college police may become a matter of public record.
+Most MassArt Department of Public Safety reports are reported to Student Development for potential action, as appropriate.
+If a sexual assault or rape should occur, staff on scene, including the MassArt Annual Security and Fire Safety Report 2021

+MassArt Department of Public Safety will offer the victim a wide variety of services.